 Mental Health Awareness

 This workshop aims to provide participants with basic knowledge on the topic of mental health and mental illness.
-Participants will learn about the four quadrants of mental health, the recovery process, and be able to differentiate between mental health and mental illness.
+Participants will learn about the different aspects of mental health, coping strategies, and community resources.
 Participants will also explore values and attitudes surrounding mental illness and understand the effects of stigma.

 Self Care & Stress Management

 This workshop is designed to have participants reflect on their own self care and explore strategies and concepts that could be built into their self care practice.
-In this workshop participants will also learn about mindfulness, self-compassion, the risks & red flags for vicarious trauma (trauma exposure response), and protective factors and strategies.
+In this workshop participants will also learn about mindfulness, self-compassion, the risks & red flags for vicarious trauma, and protective factors and strategies.
 Experiential activities are incorporated into the workshop, including mindfulness activities.
 This workshop can be adapted for community groups.

 In this workshop participants will explore what self-injury is and basic information that a service provider may want to know when supporting a client who is using self injury, such as: the prevalence of self-injury, common forms of self-injury, characteristics, and reasons why people may use self-injury.
 Trauma-informed practices, and guideline & suggestions for interventions will also be discussed.